 2) received a letter stating that you were designated by the Kansas Board of Regents.

 Kansas Teacher Service Scholarship

-The Kansas Teacher Service Scholarship is a merit-based service obligation scholarship program that provides financial assistance to both students pursuing bachelor's degree programs and currently licensed teachers pursuing endorsement in hard-to-fill disciplines or master's degrees in hard-to-fill disciplines or either group planning to teach in an underserved geographic area.
+The Kansas Teacher Service Scholarship is a merit-based service obligation scholarship program that provides financial assistance to both students pursuing bachelor's degree programs and currently licensed teachers pursuing an endorsement in hard-to-fill disciplines or master's degrees in hard-to-fill disciplines or either group planning to teach in an underserved geographic area.
 Recipients sign agreements to teach one year for each year of scholarship support in Kansas.
 Recipients are eligible to receive this scholarship for up to ten semesters, which includes both undergraduate and graduate work.
 Priority Deadline: May 1.

 Scholarship Obligation Verification Paperwork

 Student agrees to accept a commission as a Second Lieutenant and serve for not less than four years as a commissioned officer in the Kansas Army National Guard.
 This program is only available at Kansas State University, Pittsburg State University, University of Kansas, Washburn University and some community colleges.
 Contact the ROTC program at one of the participating schools for more information.